arananet/Unamiga_A500_multicore/readme.md

 4-Connect to your computer and open the Cube programmer software.

 5-Click on the CONNECT buttom from the right panel.
-If everything is OK it will connect and you will see a log update on the main screen.
+If everything goes OK it will connect and you will see a log update on the main screen.
 Select the Open File TAB and choose the BIN file downloaded from this github.
-Then git the DOWNLOAD button and the STLINK will start programming the core.
+Then hit the DOWNLOAD button and the STLINK will start programming the core.

 Note: Since we are using the STLINK we don't need to change the JUMPERS from the STM32.

-Once it finish, you well see a DOWNLOAD COMPLETE on the main log screen.
+Once it finish, you will see a DOWNLOAD COMPLETE on the main log screen.

-If everything goes like these instructions, you have succefully setted up the STM32 bluepill board.
+If everything goes OK, you have succefully flashed the firmware on the STM32 bluepill board.

 ### Flashing the multicore core (this is required for BOTH versions of the UNAMIGA A500 header).